titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-freshness.rst

 =============

-Shinken supports a feature that does “freshness” checking on the results of host and service checks.
+Shinken supports a feature that does “freshness" checking on the results of host and service checks.
 The purpose of freshness checking is to ensure that host and service checks are being provided passively by external applications on a regular basis.

 Freshness checking is useful when you want to ensure that :ref:`passive checks <thebasics-passivechecks>` are being received as frequently as you want.
 This can be very useful in :ref:`distributed <advancedtopics-distributed>` and :ref:`failover <advancedtopics-redundancy>` monitoring environments.